Friday, March 12, 2010

 36 Cyprus

-A: ...and yet a quick glance at the scoreboard for the second semi highlights the problem with it: having worked itself into a niche, it has no way of extending its appeal beyond Greekish circles.
-However accomplished it may be as a piece of music.
-Plus it’s a bit annoying.
+– or, more generously, for this song: having worked itself into a niche, it has no way of extending its appeal beyond Greekish circles, however accomplished it may be as a piece of music.
+But it is a bit annoying.

 37 FYR Macedonia

-B: The rap bits are slightly too Moldova 06 for my liking, but the chorus is great.
-And “the stars above glow like they’re making love” is a brilliant line.
+06 for my liking, but the chorus is great.
+And “the stars above glow like they’re making love” is a gorgeous line.

 38 Portugal

-B: All a bit melodramatic, frankly.
+’s all a bit melodramatic, frankly.

 39 United Kingdom